Carballo (name): The Carvalho and Carvallo families

-The Carvallo name is the Lusitan form of the Galician name Carballo.Its origin is derived from the name of the place where one lived or the property owner was from and the founder of the lineage.
+The Carvallo name is the Lusitan form of the Galician name Carballo.
+Its origin is derived from the name of the place where one lived, or the property owner was from and the founder of the lineage.

-Carvallo was taken directly from "Carballo", which was a place in the province of Lugo in Galicia.
+Carvallo was taken directly from "Carballo," which was a place in the province of Lugo in Galicia.
 Hence, someone from that province was someone from Carballo.
 Carballo comes from the Portuguese word carvalho, which means oak.
 Therefore, this name means the place where the oaks come from.

 In Portugal, Carvalho is also the name of a province in the district of Pe acova, within the Carvalho Mountains.
 In Spain, during the Reconquista, the name Carballo was extended from Galicia to the Iberian Peninsula and to the Canary Islands.

 The spelling of the name Carvallo, with a "v", dates its origins back to Viscaya or the Biscay.
-During most recent findings, several members of this lineage sailed for the New World in the latter 19th century, arriving in countries like Chile, Argentina, Mexico, United States and Venezuela.
+During most recent findings, several members of this lineage sailed for the New World in the latter 19th century, arriving in countries like Chile, Argentina, Mexico, the United States, and Venezuela.

 The lineage that established itself in Venezuela built roots in Caracas and Valencia.
-Most of the members of this lineage became businessmen, lawyers, politicians and economists.
+Most of the members of this lineage became businessmen, lawyers, politicians, and economists.